If insanity is doing the same thing and expecting different results, then the pivot is insanity’s natural enemy (if done correctly).

 But if the Coronavirus pandemic has shown us anything, it’s that the lean, agile companies who can master the art of the pivot are the ones who will survive.
 One of the best ways to ensure that you are able to pivot in time to avoid disaster is to hardwire it into the DNA of your company from the start, at every operational level.

 In January, many people never could’ve imagined that the majority of the workforce would be remote.
 By mid-March, 67% of employers said that they were taking steps to allow employees to work from home.
 This is a sudden change from the 28% who previously worked from home sometimes and 15% who worked strictly from home.

 Technology is the thread that is holding remote work together.
 Chat platforms like Teams and Slack are more important than ever.
-Zoom calls are the main way we’re holding on to some sense normalcy, and project management tools like Monday keep us on track.
+Zoom calls have been our mainstay for some sense normalcy, and project management tools like Monday have kept us on track.

 Companies that have already embraced this technology, even when they were still in-office, have a huge advantage over the dinosaur companies that function on a strictly email-or-pop-in-my-office basis.
 Having to go remote suddenly is hard enough without adding on the chore of figuring out a whole new platform.

 Staying hip on new tech is also to your benefit from a sales perspective.
 Take retail and restaurants for example.
 Companies that were just brick-and-mortar, not offering e-commerce or delivery options, suddenly found themselves without a viable business model.

 If you put all your eggs in one basket (in-person transactions) you’ll be in trouble when the unexpected happens.
 The companies that had previously taken advantage of all the technology available, or those who quickly adapted, have a fighting chance now.